 Twenty years ago, the global stock market crash in 1987 was partly attributed to over-inflated prices generated by a speculative bubble.

-Ten years ago, 1997, Malaysia's currency got a big hit, and tumbled from above RM2.50 to under 3.80 to the dollar, due to, some said, to speculation and over-heating economy.
+Ten years ago, in 1997, Malaysia's currency got a big hit, and tumbled from above RM2.50 to under 3.80 to the dollar, due to, some said, speculation and an overheating economy.

-So, historically, Malaysia always survived any crisis 'thrown' at her.
+Still, historically, Malaysia always survived any crisis 'thrown' at her.
 Yes, the cycle will go up soon enough.
 It is just a matter of time before market correction takes place.
-Either way, all problems has their solutions, as long as we keep focusing positively on the future.
+Either way, all problems have their solutions, as long as we keep focusing positively on the future.

 Where do you see Focus Jadeline Sdn Bhd and mybina.com in 10 years time.